kushanbhagya/cybersecurity-home-lab/lab7-web-attack-detection-apache-logs/README.md

 # 🌐 Lab 7: Web Attack Detection using Apache Logs

-> *Simulate a web directory brute-force attack using Gobuster, then detect and analyze the attack in real time by monitoring Apache access logs — identifying the attacker, their tools, and their targets.*
+> *Simulate a web directory brute-force attack using Gobuster, then detect and analyze the attack in real time by monitoring Apache access logs, identifying the attacker, their tools, and their targets.*

 ---